wyhuai/DDNM/README.md

 sh evaluation.sh
 ```
 ### DIY.
-You may use DDNM to handle various real-world IR tasks.
+You may use DDNM to handle self-defined real-world IR tasks.
 1. If your are using CelebA pretrained models, try this [tool](???) to crop and align your photo.
 2. If there are local artifacts on your photo, try this [tool](???) to draw a mask to cover them, and save this mask to `DDNM/exp/inp_masks/mask.png`.
 Then run `DDNM/exp/inp_masks/get_mask.py` to generate `mask.npy`.
 Correspondingly, you need a mask operator as a component of $\mathbf{A}$.
 3. If your photo is faded, you need a grayscale operator as a component of $\mathbf{A}$.